Drongelens Canal: A change of plans

 By 1889, the government plans for the drainage canal to Hedikhuizen had changed.
 The new plan was for the current canal from 's-Hertogenbosch to Drongelen, west of Heusden.
 The local water board was enthusiastic, because the drainage would then become dependent on the lower Meuse level near Drongelen, instead of that near Fort Crèvecoeur.
 It did have some concerns.
 The canal was thought to be a bit small, so it required that the Dieze would also remain a drainage river.
 It also thought that the Dieze / Dommel would remain too high for good drainage of the surrounding lands.

-Already in 1891 disappropriations for the new canal started.
-In December 1891 the disappropriation law for the canal was proposed.
+Already in 1891, the acquisition of land for the new canal started.
+In December 1891 the law to acquire these by eminent domain (compulsory purchase) was proposed.
 This law also had the route of the canal.
 It started at the 60 m wide bridge in the Utrecht–Boxtel railway, just south of the railway station of 's-Hertogenbosch.
 It then south west of this railway, along Fort Isabella, and passing it.
 It then followed the Kampdijk to the west, and then the dyke of the Binnenpolder of Cromvoirt.
 It then continued through the heaths of Helvoirt and Drunen and then north to Baardwijk, and from there, northwest to the Meuse.
 The mouth of the canal was at Gansoyen, a village that would disappear in 1894 due to the digging of the Bergse Maas.
 Therefore, the official name refers to Drongelen, a nearby village on the other side of the Meuse.